SAMMISolutions/SAMMI-Bridge/README.md

-33 | Select Deck Box, defaultValue should be a number 34 | Password Box, same as 14, except the string is displayed as ***** 35 | Twitch Account Box, select box with all linked Twitch accounts, returns the selected option 37 | Synchronous Value Box, adds synchronous support to your extension command, this means SAMMI will wait until a value is returned to the instance where the command was called.
-SAMMI will timeout after 30s and return undefined if you have not returned a value by then. **TODO** *Explain how to use the custom parameters to extend timeout duration*
+33 | Select Deck Box, defaultValue should be a number 34 | Password Box, same as 14, except the string is displayed as ***** 35 | Twitch Account Box, select box with all linked Twitch accounts, returns the selected option 37 | Save Variable Box, used when you need to set a variable to the button instance this command was called in.
+SAMMI will timeout after 30s and return undefined if you have not returned a value by then, so it is crucial that you always return a value even on fail.<br><br>Options:<br>- `timeoutAfter`: sets a custom timeout duration in milliseconds for the command to wait. default: `30000`

 ![Example Box Types](https://i.imgur.com/LP4OICw.png)